South Tyneside Council and South Tyneside Homes take very seriously your privacy and the security of your information as a customer.

 The lawful basis on which we process this information

-We process information under Article 6 (1) (b) of the GDPR, relating to the tenancy agreement between you and South Tyneside Council that you receive after you sign-up for a property.
+We process information under Article 6 (1) (b) of the UK GDPR, relating to the tenancy agreement between you and South Tyneside Council that you receive after you sign-up for a property.
 This also enables us to process information relating to applications for a tenancy.

-We process information to meet our statutory and legal requirements under Article 6 (c) of the GDPR.
+We process information to meet our statutory and legal requirements under Article 6 (c) of the UK GDPR.
 We may also process information to protect our business from fraud and other illegal activities.

-We process information under Article 6 (e) of the GDPR in relation to our public duty requirements.
+We process information under Article 6 (e) of the UK GDPR in relation to our public duty requirements.

-We process special category data, such as ethnicity, etc. under Article 9 (2) (g) of the GDPR, for reasons of public interest in relation to the provision of housing and other related services as defined in this notice.
+We process special category data, such as ethnicity, etc. under Article 9 (2) (g) of the UK GDPR, for reasons of public interest in relation to the provision of housing and other related services as defined in this notice.

-On occasion, we may process personal data relating to criminal convictions and offences under Article 10 of the GDPR.
+On occasion, we may process personal data relating to criminal convictions and offences under Article 10 of the UK GDPR.